Monte Carlo Tree Search: The Game-Changing Algorithm behind DeepMind’s AlphaGo

 • We again have to choose between S1 and S2.
 The UCB value for S1 comes out to be 11.48 and 12.10 for S2:

 • We’ll do the expansion step at S2 since that’s our new current node.
-On expansion, 2 new nodes are created – S5 and S6.
-Since these are 2 new states, a rollout is done till the leaf node to get the value and backpropogate
+We expand, we create two new nodes—S5 and S6.
+Since these represent two new states, we perform a rollout until we reach the leaf node to obtain the value and then backpropagate.

 That is the gist of this algorithm.
 We can perform more iterations as long as required (or is computationally possible).
 The underlying idea is that the estimate of values at each node becomes more accurate as the number of iterations keep increasing.